1982 Honda Prelude Sport Coupe

 “Fuel injected fun.”

 Horsepower was 91 bhp at 5,500 rpm, up 20% from the carburetted engine.
-This increase doesn’t sound like much, but the CRX only weighed about 1,800 pounds—to get the same power to weight ratio in a 2014 Honda Civic coupe you would need 143 bhp (interestingly, the 2014 Civic coupe has a … 143 bhp engine).
+This increase doesn’t sound like much, but the CRX only weighed about 1,800 pounds—to get the same power-to-weight ratio in a 2025 Honda Civic sedan, you would need 150 bhp (interestingly, the 2025 Civic coupe has a … 150 bhp engine).
 Car and Driver recorded a 0-60 time of 9.1 seconds (Motor Trend reported 8.5 seconds) and a top speed of 112 mph.
-The EPA fuel economy rating with the required five-speed manual transmission was 32 city/36 highway by the standards of the day (27/33 by today’s standards).
+The EPA fuel economy rating with the required five-speed manual transmission was 32 city/36 highway by the day’s standards (27/33 by today’s measures).

-I don’t see a lot of first-generation CRX Si’s come up for sale in either the Hemmings Motor News classifieds or on eBay Motors.
-However, there is good club support for the CRX at Red Pepper Racing.
+According to Hagerty’s valuation tools, all the money for a 1985 CRX Si in #1/Concours condition is an astounding $57,900, with a more normal #3/Good condition car going for $20,800.
+I don’t see many first-generation CRX Si’s come up for sale in either the Hemmings Motor News classifieds or on eBay Motors.
+However, there is good club support for the CRX at Red Pepper Racing, and they maintain a semi-regular presence on Bring a Trailer.

-Finding detailed information about the 1983 Honda Civic S turned out to be surprisingly hard, so this is my first “Short Take”—a post that I don’t consider long enough to be a full discussion.
+Finding detailed information about the 1983 Honda Civic S turned out to be surprisingly hard, so this was initially my first “Short Take”—a post that I didn’t consider long enough to be a complete discussion.
+Time and better sources have changed that.

 “We Make It Simple”